-Feasibility assessment (or exploratory research) is understood to involve the conceptualization or refinement of a research question through harmless observation, casual conversation, and browsing of extant data.
-The Common Rule applies only to generalizable research.1 Therefore, feasibility assessment is "not under the purview of the IRB" if a number of strict conditions are met, as specified below.
+Feasibility assessment (or exploratory research) is understood to in-volve the conceptualization or refinement of a research question through ALMANAC October 3, 2006 hamiless observation, casual conversation, and browsing of exitant data.
+The Common Rule applies only to generalizable research.
+Therefore, fea-sibility assessment is "not under the purview of the IRB" if a number of strict conditions are met, as specified below.

-5. Feasibility assessment is not under the purview of the IRB, if and only if the following conditions are met:
+5. Feasibility assessment is not under the purview of the IRB, if and ly if the following conditions are met: